Jean Giraud: Marvel Comics (1984–1989)

 There were thousands of professionals who knew my work.
 That has always amazed me every time I entered some graphics, or animation studio, at Marvel or even at George Lucas'.
 Mentioning the name Jean Giraud did not cause any of the present pencillers, colorists or storyboard artists to even bat an eye.
 Yet, whenever I introduced myself as "Mœbius", all of them jumped up to shake my hand.
 It was incredible!

 — Giraud, Cagnes-sur-Mer 1988, on his notoriety as "Mœbius" in the United States.

 Mœbius cover for the 1998 edition of Silver Surfer: Parable on the left, and the Mœbius cover of the 1987 US Epic edition of The Airtight Garage on the right.

-After having arrived in California, Giraud's wife Claudine set up Giraud's third publishing house Starwatcher Graphics in 1985, essentially the US branch of Gentiane/Aedena with the same goals, resulting in the release of, among others, the extremely limited art portfolio La Cité de Feu, a collaborative art project of Giraud with Geoff Darrow (see below).
-However, due to their unfamiliarity with the American publishing world, the company did not do well, and in an effort to remedy the situation Claudine hired the French/American editor couple Jean-Marc and Randy Lofficier, whom she had met at the summer 1985 San Diego ComicCon, as translators and editors-in-chief for Starwatcher, also becoming shareholders in the company.
+After having arrived in California, Giraud's wife Claudine set up Giraud's third publishing house Starwatcher Graphics in 1985, essentially the US branch of Gentiane/Aedena with the same goals, resulting in the release of, among others, the extremely limited art portfolio La Cité de Feu, a collaborative art project of Giraud with Geoff Darrow.
+However, due to their unfamiliarity with the American publishing world, the company did not do well, and to remedy the situation Claudine hired the French/American editor couple Jean-Marc and Randy Lofficier, whom she had met at the summer 1985 San Diego ComicCon, as translators and editors-in-chief for Starwatcher, also becoming shareholders in the company.
 Already veterans of the US publishing world (and Mœbius fans), it was the Lofficier couple, represented by agent David Scroggy, that managed to convince editor-in-chief Archie Goodwin of Marvel Comics to publish most of Moebius' hitherto produced work on a wider scale in the US—in contrast with the Heavy Metal niche market releases by HM Communications in the late 1970s—in graphic novel format trade editions, under its Epic imprint from 1987 to 1994.
 These incidentally, included three of Mœbius' latter-day art books, as well as the majority of his Blueberry Western comic.